-- the arbitrator considers fair; and, - falls within the scope of these Rules and your Agreement to Arbitrate.
+the arbitrator considers fair;

+is limited to the issues raised in the demand for arbitration and any counterclaim; and falls within the scope of these Rules.

 Unless otherwise provided by agreement of the parties, the arbitrator is not bound to apply legal principles in reaching what the arbitrator considers to be a fair resolution of the dispute.